MillenniumMachines/MillenniumOS/GCODE.md

 #### `M7501` - PROMPT TOUCHPROBE REMOVAL
 Ask the user to remove the touch probe from the spindle.
 This confirms that we will not spin up the touch probe by making sure a user has to dismiss a modal after removing the touch probe.

+#### `M8001` - CHECK PROBE STATUS CHANGE
+Iterates through all configured probes every <n>ms, checking to see if their values have changed.
+This can be used to identify the right probe via user input when configuring MillenniumOS.

 ---

 ## Probing